TerryParker/jeremywars-master/README.md

 ### `2. yarn start`

+Do this in a separate Terminal then the one use for the server!!!!
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.